dtlehrer/repurp/README.md

 2. extract all files to your own machine's home directory
 3. open a terminal window
 4. navigate to ~/repurp-master/ (cd ~/repurp-master)
-5. execute one of the scripts by entering its file name in the command line (ex. enter "repurp" or "./repurp" in the command line to run the generalized script, "repurpDiabetes" for the diabetes-specific program, or "repurpAD" for Alzheimer's disease.
+5. execute one of the scripts by entering its file name in the command line (ex. enter "repurp" or "./repurp" in the command line to run the generalized script, "repurpDiabetes" for the diabetes-specific program, or "repurpAD" for Alzheimer's disease)
 6. when prompted by the terminal, provide a disease name as input

 After completion, program output should be visible in your [repurp-master/output/](./output) directory.
 Disease-related [genes](./output/genes), [proteins](./output/proteins), and [weighted drug suggestions](./output/drugWeights) can be found for most input diseases that are provided to the repurp shell script.